top of page

 • Media bubbles are real.
 Some people hear one version of the story, others hear the opposite, and many folks just hear "breaking news" until their brain melts.

-🧭 What You Can Do (That Doesn’t Involve Moving to the Woods)
+What You Can Do

-1. Engage… but like, intentionally.
+1. Engage… but intentionally.

-You don’t need to watch the news 24/7 or become a policy expert overnight.
+You don't need to watch the news 24/7 or become a policy expert overnight.
 Pick a couple of trusted, balanced news sources.
 Set boundaries.
 Log off sometimes.
-(If you’re getting your news from a cousin’s Facebook post or a screaming match on cable news…maybe not that.)
+(If you're getting your news from a cousin's Facebook post or a screaming match on cable news… maybe not that.)

-2. Let your values lead—not the volume of the headlines.
+2. Let your values lead — not the volume of the headlines.

-3. Know a gaslight when you see one.
+3. Know manipulation when you see it.

 4. Use humor and joy as resistance.

-Laughing isn’t denial.
-It’s survival.
+Laughing isn't denial.
+It's survival.
 It keeps you human.
 So yes, send the memes.
 Watch the dumb video.
 Celebrate small wins.
-Joy isn’t a distraction—it’s fuel.
+Joy isn't a distraction — it's fuel.

 5. Get local, get small, get real.